-No significant effects of the WWTP trench disposal effluent discharge on the receiving waters of the coastal waters of the Tasman Sea were found through the monitoring period, with relatively low bacterial counts measured in the coastal waters on all three occasions, particularly in late summer.
+No significant effects of the WWTP trench disposal effluent discharge on the receiving waters of the coastal waters of the Tasman Sea were found through the monitoring period, with relatively low bacterial counts measured in the coastal waters on all three occasions, particularly in late summer and late autumn.
+Elevated counts were found after wet weather late winter conditions earlier in the 2014-2015 period.